Etown Blue Print Program

 A student may choose to participate in the co-curriculum formally for recognition in the following ways:

-How Activities and Units will be Determined:
+How Activities and Units are Determined:

 |Event or Program Type||Unit Distribution|